jgrebol/ESIpy/README.md

 #### Multicenter index (MCI)

-As an aim to improve the I<sub>ring</sub>, Bultinck and coworkers proposed the **Multicenter Index (MCI)**[11] by not only take into account the Kekulé structure of the system, but rather all the $n!$ possible ring connectivities generated by permuting the position of all atoms in the ring, denoted as $\mathscr{P}(\mathscr{A})$:
+As an aim to improve the I<sub>ring</sub>, Bultinck and coworkers proposed the **Multicenter Index (MCI)**[11] by not only taking into account the Kekulé structure of the system but rather all the $n!$ possible ring connectivities generated by permuting the position of all atoms in the ring, denoted as $\mathscr{P}(\mathscr{A})$:

 $$\text{MCI}(\mathscr{A}) = \frac{1}{2n} \sum_{\mathscr{P}(\mathscr{A})} \text{I}_{\text{ring}}(\mathscr{A})$$

-As well as the previous indices, a larger MCI value denotes more aromatic character.
-Due to the exponential growth of the calculation, we do not suggest computing the MCI for rings larger than $n=12$.
+As well as the previous indices, a larger MCI value denotes a more aromatic character.
+Due to the exponential growth of the calculation, we do not suggest computing the MCI for rings larger than $n$=12.

 #### AV1245 (and AVmin)